 Pineapple is amazing at helping break down protein, which is why it’s such a good meat tenderizer.
 And if you add it to any meal at all, it will be slightly acidic and definitely sweet.
 Just like berry juice, pineapple juice goes with anything.

-Again, remember, we’re talking about the juice from the actual fruits, not a concentrate not a pack of juice you get form the store.
+Again, remember, we’re talking about the juice from the actual fruits, not a concentrate not a pack of juice you get from the store.
 We mean the fruits juiced in a juicer, or whatever juice is left after cutting up the fruit.